universegalaxy1112/instabookembed/README.md

 ## Usage

-> The scheduler is designed to be fluid and will take full width and height of the container.
+> The widget is designed to be fluid and will take full width and height of the container.

 ```js
 import InstabookEmbed from 'ibembed';